erincampbell/js4-final-headless-wordpress/README.md

 ### Next Steps

+* Wordpress page and posts re-routing correctly
-* Get images in feed
+* Images in feed
 * Get categories working
 * Find best way to build with CSS
 * Then fix up and improve CSS